SujinChen0308/translation-error-grounding/readme.md

 reference: And how much longer does it take for the restaurant to prepare it?
 Could you help me ask them?
 category: Accuracy/Mistranslation
 severity: minor
-explanation: The target mistranslates "准备好" as "is ready," which implies the restaurant itself being ready (e.g., open).
-In this context, it should refer to the preparation (e.g., table or meal) being complete, so revise to "preparation is ready" for accuracy.
+explanation: There is a translation error in the target, "准备好" should be translated as "preparation is ready" in the context; so, change "is ready" to "preparation is ready".

 ```